wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-use-azure-functions-with-python-dr.md

 ## Next Steps

-The aim of this tutorial was to show you how to build webhook handlers for Nexmo Voice calls with Azure Functions.
+The aim of this tutorial was to show you how to build webhook handlers for Vonage Voice API calls with Azure Functions.
 Although this example doesn't do that much, you will be able to build much more interesting, practical examples with the aid of Azure storage and other APIs.

 If you'd like to build interesting capabilities into your app, you could:

-* Send feedback results to a researcher, via the Nexmo SMS API.
+* Send feedback results to a researcher, via the Vonage SMS API.
 * Integrate a speech-to-text API to handle voice input, instead of numeric codes.
 * Store the feedback of each caller in a database, to analyse trends over time.

 ## Other Resources
-* Check out the [NCCO reference docs](https://developer.nexmo.com/voice/voice-api/ncco-reference) to see what you can do with Nexmo Voice calls.
+* Check out the [NCCO reference docs](https://developer.nexmo.com/voice/voice-api/ncco-reference) to see what you can do with Vonage Voice calls.
 * Learn how to [Write an Azure Function in Python](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python)
 * The [Azure Functions Reference](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python) is very useful.
 * As is the [Azure Python documentation](https://docs.microsoft.com/en-us/python/api/azure-functions/azure.functions?view=azure-python)